Alpackers/CTF-Writeups/2015/PoliCTF/Reversing/Crack-Me-If-You-Can/Readme.md

 > [Crack Me If You Can](crack-me-if-you-can_d4e396383e3f64ec7698efaf42f7f32b.tar.gz.gpg)

 ##Write-up
 > To start, we are given an apk to reverse.
-The firt thing I did was attempt to decompile the code.
+The first thing I did was attempt to decompile the code.
 To do this I used a few different tools.
 The first thing we need to do is unzip the apk into a dex file.
 After that we can use dex2jar to convert this into a jar file.
 Finally, we can use luyten to open the jar and inspect the code.

 >```
 >$ unzip crack-me-if-you-can.apk classes.dex